nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 ---
-title: "Recreational Outrage is Toxic"
+title: "When Everything is a Problem"
 coverColor: "#EE7B45"
 category: "humans"
 coverImg: "http://a.nosaj.io/cover--problems.gif"